EXECUTIVE - Biographies

 Among his contributions to several international organizations in geomatics, Professor Mostafavi has been actively involved in the International Society of Photogrammetry and Remote Sensing (ISPRS) since 2004.
 He is currently co-chair of the international working group on Semantic Interoperability and Ontology for Geospatial Information within the ISPRS commission IV (WG IV/2).

-DR. JONATHAN LI, VICE-PRESIDENT
+DR. JONATHAN LI, PRESIDENT-ELECT

 Dr. Jonathan Li is a Professor of remote sensing at the Department of Geography and Environmental Management and cross-appointed at the Department of Systems Design Engineering, University of Waterloo.
 He holds a PhD degree in photogrammetry and remote sensing from the University of Cape Town in 2000.
 Prior to moving to Canada, he had international work experience in China, Germany, and South Africa.
 He is a founding member of the Interdisciplinary Centre for Climate Changes and Waterloo Artificial Intelligence Institute, and founding director of Geospatial Sensing and Data Intelligence Lab, University of Waterloo.